-Jane Belt, MS, RN, RAC-MT, QCP, is a curriculum development specialist for AANAC.
+Jane Belt, MS, RN, RAC-MT, RAC-MTA, QCP, AAPACN, is a curriculum development specialist for AANAC.
 Having been involved in long-term care for more than 40 years, she has served as a gerontological clinical specialist, director of nursing, and nurse consultant.
 She has a Master’s in Nursing and is a master teacher for AANAC.
 Prior to joining AANAC, she was a principal at Plante Moran specializing in senior care operational consulting, certification compliance, reimbursement, corporate compliance, education and quality assurance/performance improvement.

 McCarthy is dually certified in both the resident assessment process and QAPI by the nationally recognized organizations, AANAC and AADNS, holds master teacher status in both, and serves on the AANAC Expert Advisory Panel.

 Maureen and her associates at Celtic Consulting regularly provide education and training on reimbursement, regulatory compliance, quality improvement, preferred provider networks and ICD-10 coding for SNFs, state affiliates and provider organizations.

 Mark McDavid, OTR/L, RAC-CT, Seagrove Rehab Partners, has built a strong reputation as an experienced leader in skilled rehabilitation therapy services.
 Through his years of work, Mark developed a dynamic approach to therapy operations for both in-house and contract service companies.
 Prior to launching his own business, Mark was hired to manage all clinical staff and programs for a 25-year-old contract therapy provider; during Mark’s tenure as vice president, this company experienced its most profitable and successful years to date.
 Now as the owner of Seagrove Rehab Partners, Mark works to enhance therapy-related operations and Medicare compliance in a wide variety of settings, including long-term care and rehab agencies.